Holthuizen/password_manager/README.md

 * diceware.py
 * diceware_list.txt

-(you can download the files with clone)
+(you can download the files with clone > Download ZIP)

 From this directory you can run commands with: python pass.py [-command] [arguments]